ARCHER2-HPC/archer2-website/support-access/status.md

 Conenctions to UAN01 will be blocked and all new conenctions will use UAN02.

 #### Thursday 9th September PM,
 A warning message will be sent to all remaining sessions on UAN01 and then all connections on the UAN01 will be terminated.
-The UAN01 and the backend “CAN” connections will then be migrated to the new network.
-The CAN migration will involve a short outage to external DNS lookups for around 5 mins.
+The UAN01 and the cluster external connections will then be migrated to the new network.
+The cluster network migration may involve a short outage to external DNS lookups for around 5 minutes.

 Once this has completed, the DNS will be changed to make UAN01 the active UAN again.